WA Seattle WA Zone Forecast

 .FRIDAY...Partly sunny.
 A chance of showers in the morning.
 Highs

 in the 60s.
-South wind 10 to 15 mph becoming northwest in the
+South wind to 10 mph with gusts to 20 mph becoming

 .SATURDAY...Partly sunny.
 Highs in the upper 50s to mid 60s.